MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c-explore.md

      - Normally, the three scopes `openid profile offline_access` would suffice for receiving an ID Token response.
      - However, MSAL4J requires all responses from AAD B2C to also contain an access token.
      - In order for AAD B2C to dispense an access token as well as an ID Token, the request must include an additional resource scope.
-     - Since this app doesn't actually require an external resource scope, it adds its own client ID as a fourth scope in order to receive an access token.
+     - Because this app doesn't actually require an external resource scope, it adds its own client ID as a fourth scope in order to receive an access token.
      - Full list of scopes requested by the app can be found in the *authentication.properties* file.
    - **ResponseMode.QUERY**: AAD can return the response as form params in an HTTP     POST request or as query string params in an HTTP GET request.
    - **Prompt.SELECT_ACCOUNT**: AAD B2C should ask the user to select the account that they intend to authenticate against.